jeffdaily/parasail/apps/README.md

 If you are using threading in conjunction with batch mode, threading occurs within a batch of alignments.

-#### Batch Mode
+#### Memory Concerns and Batch Mode

 For very large inputs or when using traceback-capable routines, the parasail_aligner can use a significant amount of memory.
-The batch mode was added to work around storing all alignment results until all had been computed.
+Instead of storing all alignment results until the end, the aligner will complete a batch of alignments, write the results, and free their memory before attempting the next batch of alignments.
+There are two modes for using batches, either explicitly specifying how many alignments per batch `-b` or specifying a memory budget `-r`.

 The `-b` parameter indicates how many alignments to perform before writing results to output and freeing their memory.
-The default is 0 indicating all results will be computed first; this is the same as the previous default behavior.
+The default is 0 indicating the memory budget will be used instead.

+The `-r` parameter indicates how much memory can be used.
+By default, it will query the system for the amount of physical memory and set the limit to half of the physical memory.

 The larger the batch size, the better the runtime performance.
 This is a tuning parameter to balance between memory requirements and performance.
-Ideally, you would not need to use batch mode.
+Ideally, you will not need to specify either batch size or memory budget; the default settings are sufficient for most cases.

 ### Output